sh1boot/sh1boot.github.io/_posts/2026-01-18-infilling-with-voids.md

 layout: post
 title: In-filling 3D prints with holes
 tags: 3d-printing daft-ideas
+#svg: true
 ---
 I got to thinking about 3d printing infill the other day, and eventually I decided that there should be ways of scooping large chunks out of the middle, rather than in-filling with an homogenous sparse pattern, and retaining some or all of the original strength of the homogenous fill.

-My hypothesis: it must be possible to replace a proportion of the infill with a sphere with stiff walls and no fill, at no extra cost in print time or strength.
+I was thinking a sphere, originally.
+And applying that subtraction recursively in all of the solid areas left by the previous removals.
 Why a sphere?
 Well, that's the mathematical ideal.
 Unfortunately you can't print a sphere without something inside to support the roof (and maybe floor) while it's printing.
-Also, the continuous symmetry of a sphere doesn't really apply when it's sliced into layers.
+Also, the continuous symmetry of a sphere doesn't really mean much when it's sliced into layers and has different strength characteristics in different directions.

 So spheres are obviously not ideal at all.
 But lots of things won't be ideal, here.
 Let's start compromising!